Lutheran Community Services Northwest

 2018 Christmas Appeal

-Thank you for making health, justice and hope possible for so many.
-I am deeply grateful for your partnership.
+Thank you for making this season brighter for kids in crisis.
+I am so grateful for your partnership.

 President & CEO